Debunked: 5 Common Myths About Synthetic Diesel Oil

-Synthetic oil is powerful.
-It allows all the parts of your engine to work together, protected from damage and failure.
-Shell separates fact from fiction.
+Synthetic oil allows all parts of your engine to work together and protect it from damage and failure.
+There are several preconceived notions about engine oil that are not correct, Shell Rotella is here to help you separate fact from fiction.

 1. You can’t switch back to mineral oil after using a synthetic oil

-“During colder months, it's a good idea to switch to a lower viscosity oil – in this case, synthetic oil – to provide improvements in vehicle stability,” explains Dan Arcy, Global OEM Technical Manager for Shell Lubricants.
+“During colder months, it's a good idea to switch to a lower viscosity oil – in this case, synthetic oil – to provide improvements in engine stability,” explains Karin Haumann, OEM Technical Manager for Shell Lubricants.

-Dr. Jason R Brown, Global Technology Manager for Heavy Duty Diesel Engine Oils at Shell adds: “Because a synthetic oil can meet the same OEM specification as a conventional oil, the question is, are you willing to relinquish the inherent benefits a full synthetic product can give you?”
+Haumann adds: “Because a synthetic oil can meet the same OEM specification as a conventional oil, the question is, are you willing to relinquish the inherent benefits a full synthetic product can give you?”
+With the proven benefits of synthetic, you can use it in your engine all the time.

 2. Synthetic oil is too expensive